 - Book an 8-day jeep tour to explore the Parmir Highway from £1,266.90.
 Includes Khorog, Afghan market, botanical garden and parks; ruby mines and naturally hot spring baths and Murghab Plateau, where only nomads roam.

 6. Rokhat Teahouse, Dushanbe

 Drinking tea is a national pastime in Tajikistan; it is an essential part of every human interaction, as well as the best way to start the day and to finish every meal.
-In Dushanbe you should visit the Rokhat Teahouse, an architectural masterpiece built during the Soviet period.
+In Dushanbe – the capital of the Republic of Tajikistan – you should visit the Rokhat Teahouse, an architectural masterpiece built during the Soviet period.
 The building’s white neo-classical facade gives way to an exquisitely decorated interior, the traditional Persian design of which was created by some of the most skilled artisans in Tajikistan.
 Come for lunch and enjoy shashlik (kebabs) and a pot of green tea as you admire the beautiful surroundings.

 7. Roof of the World Festival

 The aptly named Roof of the World Festival takes place annually in Khorog, the largest city in GBAO.
 The festival celebrates the vibrant music and dance traditions of the Pamir, and guest performers are also invited from abroad.
 Most of the events take place in Khorog’s leafy Central Park beside the river, but the whole town buzzes with street food, handicrafts stalls, and performers and audiences wearing their traditional costumes.